-Some works address the fixed-size restriction by training images in a few different scales to mimic varied input sizes [10, 27].
-However, they still learn from transformed images, which may result in loss of fine grained details and distortion of image layout.
-To support learning from fine grained details, [24] proposed a deep multi-patch aggregation network architecture (DMA-Net) to take multiple random cropped patches as input.
-This network shows promising results.
-However, these orderless bag of patches cannot represent image layout, which result in the global information missing.
-Moreover, the random cropping strategy requires a large number of training epochs, which lead to very low efficiency.
+The limitation in fixed-size input has been addressed by training images in a few different scales to mimic varied input sizes [10, 27].
+However, they still learn from transformed images, which may still result in substantial loss of fine grained details and undesired distortion of image layout.
+To enable learning from fine grained details, a deep multi-patch aggregation network architecture (DMA-Net) was proposed in [24] to take multiple random cropped patches as the input.
+This scheme shows some promising results.
+However, these randomly picked bag of patches lacks of efficiency and cannot represent the overall image layout.
+In general, this random cropping strategy requires a large number of training epochs to cover the desired diversity in training, which lead to very low efficiency in learning.

-To resolve the above mentioned issues, we present an
+To resolve the these two important issues, we present an

-Adaptive Layout-Aware Multi-Patch Convolutional Neural Network (A-Lamp CNN) architecture for photo aesthetic assessment.
-This dedicated CNN can accept arbitrary image sizes, and deal with both the fine-grained details as well as image layout simultaneously.
+Adaptive Layout-Aware Multi-Patch Convolutional Neural Network (A-Lamp CNN) architecture to accomplish learning-based photo aesthetic assessment.
+This dedicated CNN can accept arbitrary image sizes, and deal simultaneously with issues resulting from both the fine-grained details as well as image layout.
 Learning from fine grained details is achieved by constructing multiple, shared columns in a Multi-Patch subnet and feeding multiple patches to each of the columns.
-Instead of conventional random cropping methods, we propose an adaptive multi-patch selection scheme to enhance the training efficiency and achieve significant performance improvement.
-More importantly, we also learn from the holistic image composition by representing images local and global layout leveraging attribute graphs.
-Finally, aggregation layer is adopted to effectively combine the hybrid features from two subnets.
-Extensive experiments on the large-scale aesthetics assessment benchmark (AVA) demonstrate significant performance improvement over the state of the art in photo aesthetic assessment.
+Instead of random cropping adopted in the existing scheme, we propose an adaptive multi-patch selection scheme to enhance the training efficiency and achieve significant performance improvement.
+In addition, we also designed a separate layout aware subnet in order to learn from the holistic image composition by representing local and global layout of the images through leveraging attribute graphs.
+An aggregation layer is then adopted to effectively combine the hybrid features from two subnets.
+We shall carry out extensive experiments on the large-scale aesthetics assessment benchmark (AVA) to demonstrate the effectiveness of the proposed architecture for photo aesthetic assessment.

 1.1.
 Challenges and Contribution

-Learning from both fine-grained details and image layout is challenging.
-First, the detail information locates in original, relatively high resolution images.
-Training deep networks with large-size input dimensions requires much longer training time and a significantly larger network structure, training dataset, and hardware memory.
-To implement fine-grained details learning in practical, we formulate the problem by representing an input image with a small set of carefully cropped patches and associating the set with the image’s label.
-An aggregation structure leverage statistical functions is adopted to incorporate the multiple patch instances.
-More importantly, to enhance the training efficiency, we propose an adaptive multi-patch selection strategy instead of previous random cropping method [24].
-The central idea is to maximize the efficient input information.
-We realize that by dedicatedly selecting the patches that play important role in affecting images’ aesthetics.
-Experimental evaluation demonstrates that, using much less training epochs, our A-Lamp outperformed the performance of
+Learning both fine-grained details and image layout is indeed very challenging.
+First, the detail information of an image is contained in the original high resolution images.
+Training deep networks with large-sized input dimensions requires much longer training time and significantly larger network structure, training dataset, and hardware memory.
+To design a practical learning scheme to capture the fine-grained details, we formulate the problem by representing an input image with a set of carefully cropped patches and associating this set with the image’s annotation labels.
+An aggregation structure that leverages statistical functions is adopted to incorporate these multiple patch instances.
+In order to enhance the training efficiency, we propose an adaptive multi-patch selection strategy which is fundamentally from the existing random cropping method reported in [24].
+The central idea of multi-path selection is to maximize the input information more efficiently.
+We achieve this goal by dedicatedly selecting the patches that play important role in affecting images’ aesthetics.
+We expect that the proposed strategy shall be able to outperform the random cropping scheme even with substantially less training epochs.

-[24].